Short Term Events

 - Special Requirements for Assemblies, Circuses, and Sporting Events

 - Special Requirements for Tent Sales of Sparklers

 - Special Requirements for Tent Revivals and Carnivals

 Your event permit includes all trade related work (electrical, plumbing, or mechanical permits).
 That is why your subsidiary contractors are required to sign the Professional Certification for Short Term Events Affidavit and Verification forms.

 This information is being provided to you as a guide to assist you with the permitting process for Short Term Events.
 Please contact each applicable agency to verify and obtain recent information.
-Additionally, please contact the Department of Planning and Zoning with reference to Certificate of Use requirements.
+Additionally, read more about Certificate of Use requirements.

-Permitting, Environment and Regulatory Affairs will rely on the professional who signed the Affidavit to inspect the erection and installation of all temporary facilities and will perform an inspection 7 days after the event's conclusion only to ensure all temporary structures have been removed.
+The Department will rely on the professional who signed the Affidavit to inspect the erection and installation of all temporary facilities and will perform an inspection 7 days after the event's conclusion only to ensure all temporary structures have been removed.
 However, other departments may require you to call for other inspections during construction.
-Check the permit card for details.Back to Top Page Last Edited: Thu Feb 2, 2012 2:59:26 PM
+Check the permit card for details.Back to Top Page Last Edited: Thu Jun 27, 2013 10:03:22 AM

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.

 Please click 'OK' to be sent to the new site, or Click 'Cancel' to go back.